Tonayán: Name

-The name comes from the language Náhuatl, Tonali-tona-yan; that means “Place where it dawns ".
+The name comes from the language Náhuatl, Tonali-tona-yan; that means “Place where it dawns".

 History

 Tonayán was founded as village between the year 1552 and 1564 when a group of inhabitants of the old village of Misantla established in this place to take care of its boundaries that were feeling threatened by the agrarian invasions of the village of Chapultepec.

 Geography

 The municipality of Tonayán is delimited to the north by Tenochtitlán, to the east by Landero y Coss, to the south-east by Naolinco and to the west by Coacoatzintla and Tlacolulan.
 It is watered by small tributary rivers of the river Actopan.

-The weather in Tonayán is very cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, beans, potatoes and coffee.

 Celebrations

 In Tonayán, in June takes place the celebration in honor to San Pedro Apostol, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.